 How I can help

-My path to personal property appraisals has its roots in academia.
+My path to personal property appraisals has roots in academia.
 I earned a degree in History from the University of Missouri at Kansas City in 1995 and soon after began working with various literary societies, institutions and auction houses as an authenticator and appraiser of antiques, artifacts, books, fine art, and regular estates.
 I have worked with items spanning thousands of years of history in institutional and private settings, and I am ready to put this experience to work for you!